-These are the maintenance costs spent on a 2005 Toyota Corolla Ascent brought new in an experiment to test if one annual maintenance service was sufficient.
+The maintenance costs spent on a 2005 Toyota Corolla Ascent brought new in an experiment to test if one annual maintenance service was sufficient

-In December 2005 I decide to do an experiment to measure the Maintenance Cost as a Percent of the Replacement Asset Value (RAV) of a new car in the coming years of operation.
-After purchasing a new Toyota Corolla Ascent with a 5-speed manual gearbox I decided to have it serviced only once per year, in December, and not twice a year as recommended by the manufacturer.
+In December 2005, an experiment was started to measure Car Maintenance Cost as a Percent of the Replacement Asset Value (RAV) of a new car (price at AUD $19,831) ovwe the coming years of operation.
+After purchasing a new Toyota Corolla Ascent with a 5-speed manual gearbox I decided to have it serviced only once per year, each December, and not twice a year as recommended by the manufacturer.

 This decision was undertaken as an experiment to see if lower maintenance service costs were possible without detriment to the car or its use.
 The car was used in the city of Perth, Western Australia, which has a temperate, Mediterranean climate.
 It was garaged under cover every night and used for about 10,000 – 12,000 km per year, which is about half the typical distance a car is expected to cover annually.
 The vehicle was mainly used during business hours to visit clients in the city and occasional site visits to towns a couple of hours drive from Perth.

 The table below logs the annual car maintenance cost I paid and shows them as a percent of replacement asset value (RAV).
 The table has both annualised cost, where the total maintenance costs over the car’s life is averaged across the years, and the annualised cost discounted back to 2005 value presuming a 2.5% annual inflation rate.
 Comments on the condition and use of the car are included, with further detailed explanations on costs noted under the table where required.